Sophiatown and its people

 Huddleston wrote in his autobiography Naught for Your Comfort: "Sophiatown!
 It is not your physical beauty which makes you so loveable; not that soft line of colour which sometimes seems to strike across the greyness of your streets: not the splendour of the evening sky which turns your drabness into gold - it is none of these things.
 It is your people."

-Huddleston, who died in 1998, is buried among the people of Sophiatown, in the grounds of his former church, the Anglican Christ the King church in Ray Street – his ashes are beneath several large granite slabs.
+Huddleston, who died in 1998, is buried among the people of Sophiatown, in the grounds of his former church, the Anglican Christ the King church in Ray Street – his ashes lie buried under several giant granite slabs.

 Huddleston arrived in Johannesburg in 1944 and moved into 73 Meyer Street.
-He spent 10 years in the suburb, moving for two years to Rosettenville, after which he was recalled to England, his birthplace, in 1955.
+He spent six years in the suburb, and six years in Rosettenville, after which he was recalled to England, his birthplace, in 1955.
 He said of his departure: “I am in the process of dying.”

-His recall means he thankfully never witnessed the wrenching removals that started that year; people and their belongings were pulled from their homes and taken to faraway Meadowlands and Lenasia.
+His recall means he thankfully never witnessed the wrenching removals which started that year, where people and their belongings were pulled from their homes and taken to faraway Meadowlands and Lenasia.

-Before the suburb was bulldozed, he was the Anglican priest at the church, the heart of the area.
+He was the Anglican priest at the church, the heart of the suburb.
 Across the road was the school where many former residents were educated.
 He would walk the streets, talking to people, helping them solve their problems.

-While in Rosettenville, he famously responded to Hugh Masekela’s plea for a trumpet, obtaining one from a downtown music store in Joburg and presenting it to Masekela, who went on to become world famous.
+While in Rosettenville he famously responded to Hugh Masekela’s plea for a trumpet, obtaining one from Louis Armstrong, and presenting it to Masekela, who went on to become world famous.

-The suburb created talents like poet and writer Don Mattera, singers Dolly Rathebe and the Elite Swingsters, and Thandie Klaasen; bands like The Harlem Swingsters, The African Inkspots, and The Jazz Epistles, whose members included Abdullah Ibrahim (then Dollar Brand), Kippie Moeketsi (after whom Kippies, the jazz club in Newtown, was named) and Masekela.
+The suburb created talents like poet and writer Don Mattera, singers Dolly Rathebe and the Elite Swingsters, and Thandie Klaasen; bands like The Harlem Swingsters, The African Inkspots, and The Jazz Epistles, whose members included Abdullah Ibrahim (then Dollar Brand), Kippie Moeketsi (after whom jazz club Kippies was named) and Masekela.

 An extraordinary band of writers was nurtured in Sophiatown, most of whom wrote for the iconic Drum magazine.
-Among them were Bloke Modisane, Todd Matshikiza, Nat Nakasa, Lewis Nkosi, Eskia Mphahlele and Can Themba.
+Among this group were Bloke Modisane, Todd Matshikiza, Nat Nakasa, Lewis Nkosi, Eskia Mphahlele and Can Themba.

-But in February 2006, its old name was restored.
-It was again Sophiatown, in a ceremony that saw people dancing in the streets again.
+But in February 2006 Sophiatown was renamed, in a ceremony that saw people dancing in the streets again.

-The three other buildings that escaped destruction were Dr Alfred Bitini Xuma’s house in Toby Street, and several blocks down, a house belonging, it is believed, to a prominent Indian family, also in Toby Street and known as the pink house; and St Joseph’s Home in Hermans Street, a home for orphans.
+The three other buildings that escaped destruction were Dr Alfred Bitini Xuma's house in Toby Street, and several blocks down from this house, a house belonging, it is believed, to a prominent Indian family, also in Toby Street and known as the pink house; and St Joseph's Home in Hermans Street, a home for orphans.

-By early 2003, more than R21-million in land compensation claims had been paid out to former residents of Sophiatown, in an effort to compensate families for the material and emotional losses they had suffered during removals.
+By early 2003 more than R21-million in land compensation claims had been paid out to ex-Sophiatown residents, in an effort to compensate families for the material and emotional losses they suffered during removals.
 This adds up to 544 claims of R40 000 each.

 History of suburb

-Sophiatown – a portion of the farm Waterval, bought in 1897 by Hermann Tobiansky to be originally developed as a suburb for whites – was established in 1904.
-But before 1913 blacks had freehold rights and they bought properties here.
-It was originally called Sophia, after Tobiansky’s wife, but after 1919 it became known as Sophiatown, and dubbed later by its residents as “Kofifi”, and claimed by journalist Ntatemoholo Phahlane as his name for the suburb.
+Sophiatown - a portion of the farm Waterval, bought in 1897 by Hermann Tobiansky to be originally developed as a suburb for whites - was established in 1904.
+But before 1913 blacks had freehold rights and they bought properties in the suburb.
+It was originally called Sophia, after Tobiansky’s wife, but after 1919 it became known as Sophiatown, and dubbed later by its residents as “Kofifi”, a slang Afrikaans word, the meaning of which is unknown.

-By the 1920s, the whites had moved out, leaving behind a vibrant community of blacks, coloureds, Indians and Chinese.
-After 1913, blacks lost their smallholdings and farms in the country, and flooded cities like Johannesburg.
-The suburb’s facilities simply couldn’t cope and by the 1940s Sophiatown was a ghetto – overcrowding and desperate poverty were evident on every street corner.
+By the 1920s the whites had moved out, leaving behind a vibrant community of blacks, coloureds, Indians and Chinese.
+After 1913 blacks lost their smallholdings and farms in the country, and flooded cities like Johannesburg.
+The suburb’s facilities simply couldn’t cope and by the 1940s Sophiatown was a ghetto - overcrowding and desperate poverty was evident on every street corner.

 What it did have was two cinemas - the classy Odin in Good Street and the not-so-classy Balansky’s in Main Road.
 Children cooled off in the Meyer Street swimming bath, parents attended several churches on the weekends, relaxed in a number of shebeens, the most famous of which was 39 Steps in Good Street, and gossiped on street corners.

-As in any ghetto, gangsters emerged, taking on titles like the Americans, the Russians, and the Vultures, which they’d seen in the American movies.
-The streets of Sophiatown were the scene of fierce fighting, with many young men dying by knife or gun.
+As in any ghetto, gangsters emerged, taking on titles like the “Americans”, the “Russians”, and the “Vultures”, which they’d seen in the Amercian movies.
+The streets of Sophiatown saw fierce fighting, with many young men dying by the knife or gun.

 Very different suburb

-But the Sophiatown of today is very different from the one that Huddleston loved.
+But the Sophiatown of today is very different to the one that Huddleston loved.
 It was a suburb bursting at its seams, with the yards of the compact semi-detached and free-standing homes often crowded with shacks.
-Nowadays, it’s a multi-racial suburb again, recalling its mixed origins in the early 1900s.
+Nowadays it’s a multi-racial suburb again, recalling its mixed origins in the early 1900s.

-The suburb is still mostly residential, with three Afrikaans churches, several schools, a museum, a tall block of flats belonging to the South African police, and the Trevor Huddleston Memorial Centre.
+The suburb is still mostly residential, with three Afrikaans churches, several schools, a museum, a tall block of flats belonging to the SAPS, and the Trevor Huddleston Memorial Centre.